max-niederman/fullrank/README.md

 \left[\int_{\mathbb{R}^n} \phi (\mathbf{s}; \boldsymbol{\mu}, \Sigma) \prod_i^m \sigma (\mathbf{s}_{w_i} - \mathbf{s}_{l_i}) d \mathbf{s}\right]^{-1}
 ```

-where $\phi$ denotes the normal density, $m$ is the number of comparisons, and $w_i$ and $l_i$ are the winning and losing items in the $i$th comparison.
+where $\phi$ denotes the normal density, $m$ is the number of comparisons, and $w_i$ and $l_i$ are the winning and losing items in comparison $i$.
 It appears some researchers have designed efficient sampling procedures for this posterior,
 but frankly they are beyond me.

-Instead, I used a probability model very similar to Bradley–Terry, but using a probit link instead of a logit link.
+Instead, I used a probability model very similar to Bradley–Terry,
+but using a [probit](https://en.wikipedia.org/wiki/Probit) link instead of a logit link.
 That is, under the Thurstonian model,

 ```math